springernature/vpat/nature-content-discovery.md

 <li>501 (Web)(Software)</li>
 </ul></td>
 <td>Not applicable</td>
-<td>No moving, blinking, scrolling, or auto-updating information is included on these pages.</td>
+<td>No moving, blinking, scrolling, or auto-updating information is included on the pages of this product.</td>
 </tr>
 <tr>
 <td><a href="http://www.w3.org/TR/WCAG20/#seizure-does-not-violate"><strong>2.3.1 Three Flashes or Below Threshold</strong></a> (Level A)